phonedude/cs595-s21/assignments/jayanetti/4/README.md

 In order to report these, I have added a column name "toplevel: isframable" to the final [data](data.csv) file.

-* Therefore, more detailed summary is as below.
+* By considering the above mentioned type of frame behaviour, a more detailed summary of the 99 sites are as below.

    * Total number of sites: 99
    * Site is framable: 11